scottcase3374/primetoolkit/README.md

 That flag applies to several base-logging and base-generation methods now.
 It generally drives either the use of parallel streams or aspects of the use of completableFutures.

 After removing a number of unused data items and methods, converting the primes collection from a list to a map and running without output to a file instead of console window in eclipse - runtime went from 1m 5s to 53s.
 The list to map conversion is part of some research into alternative data structs and also some checking into the use of soft/weak references in one or 2 places.

+One very interesting performance observation is related to a "simple" difference.
+- static final int TOP = 0;
+- static volatile int TOP = 0;
+- final int TOP = 0;
+It isn't really a performance difference that was noted but the effect on the system was quite different with volatile.
+The process kept each core at nearly 100% of user-cpu where as without volatile my system still had roughly the same total usage but it was listed under 'nice' when looking at the Unix 'top' command output.
+The priority of the process was different (higher priority) when volatile was used as above.
+This data member was simply a fixed integer used as an index into some arrays.

 ## Observations
 - When logging 3 million node structs with other settings set to default - meaning you get a target prime # and a set of bases which includes the previous prime plus some subset of lower primes that sum to the target prime.
 The largest value in the subset of small primes in each base is usually less than 23 from a quick look at the data.
 Example output: Prime 49979681 bases [[1,2,3,5,7,49979663]]  <dist[6], nextPrime[49979687]> idx[2999999]